MhackGyver-Squad/porno-king/README.md

 ```

 If protocole is not specified on port TCP are used by default.
+If port to test during a scan with the option -p is not specified port 22 (SSH) is tested by default.

 ## Embedded server
 Start the embedded server and test your development on it: